-We are pleased to announce the establishment of The Annual James R. Mahoney Memorial Lecture to take place in Washington, DC each year starting in 2016.
-The Lecture is in memory of Dr. James (Jim) Richard Mahoney who passed away in September 2015.
-The Annual Lecture has been initiated by a group of his former colleagues and will be conducted in cooperation with the American Meteorological Society (AMS) and the National Oceanic and Atmospheric Administration (NOAA), two organizations pivotal to Jim’s professional career.
+The Annual James R. Mahoney Memorial Lecture was established in 2016 in memory of Dr. James (Jim) Richard Mahoney who passed away in September 2015.
+The Annual Lecture, which takes place in Washington D.C., has been initiated by a group of his former colleagues and will be conducted in cooperation with the American Meteorological Society (AMS) and the National Oceanic and Atmospheric Administration (NOAA), two organizations pivotal to Jim’s professional career.
 The Annual Lecture will honor Jim’s memory in perpetuity by featuring an annual lecture by a distinguished speaker on a relevant environmental science and/or policy issue of the day.

 Dr. Mahoney was a former Assistant Secretary of Commerce for Oceans and Atmosphere/Deputy Administrator of the National Oceanic and Atmospheric Administration.
 In that position, he directed the 13-agency U.S. Climate Change Science Program.
 Throughout his career, Dr. Mahoney advised on earth and environmental science issues at the forefront of global climate change and the environment generally in the United States and around the world.
 He served as Chairman of the Roundtable on Climate Change Education for the National Academy of Sciences.